bshaekos/aural-cloud-experience/README.md

-# Unity Code for Graduate Thesis
+# Aural Clouds
+Work-in-progress for Media Design Practices Spring 2023 Thesis

 Aural Clouds is a sound-and-location based social network that is manifested and accessed in Mixed Reality as a type of “social weather.”